Is a strawberry shortcake bar the best thing you can order from the ice cream truck? You bet it is.

-We’re only going to need about half of the coating, but I like making more than needed because it makes dipping the bars significantly easier.
+We’re only going to need about half of the coating to coat the outside of the ice cream bars, but I like making more than needed because it makes dipping the bars significantly easier.

 Step 3: Assemble the strawberry shortcake ice cream bars

-Use your hands to make sure all surfaces are completed covered with the coating, then add the bars to a sheet of parchment paper or foil.
+Use your hands to press the coating into the bars to make sure all sides are completely covered, then add them to a sheet of parchment paper.

 Return your ice cream bars to the freezer for one more hour to allow the coating to harden and for the flavors to marry a little bit.

-These bars hold up great in the freezer, so if you want to enjoy them later in the week, simply wrap them in foil to prevent freezer burn and they’ll be good to go!
+These bars hold up great in the freezer, so if you want to enjoy them later in the week, simply wrap them in aluminum foil or plastic wrap to prevent freezer burn and they’ll be good to go!

 Ice Cream Filling